zined/ruempler.eu/source/_posts/2010-07-11-rdiff-backup-the-easiest-way-to-backup-and-restore.md

 ---
-title:  rdiff-backup: the easiest way to backup (and restore)
+title: "rdiff-backup: the easiest way to backup (and restore)"
 ---
 So
 11